Top of main content

 A hard credit check is an in-depth look at your financial history, whereas a soft credit check is just a top-level view.

-Your credit report contains things like:
+Your credit report typically contains:

 • Your name